Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: The Louis Poulsen Unispot lamp exists in several colours and variations, as shown here.
+Other versions: The Louis Poulsen Unispot lamp was produced in several colours and variations, as shown here.
 This spotlight is model 48500, also known as Lillebror (“little brother”).
-The Unispot lamp series received an iF Design Award in 1972.
+The Unispot series received an iF Design Award in 1972.

-The first Unispot was produced in black.
+The first Unispot was introduced in black.
 In 1972, white, red and yellow were added to the range.
-A smaller version, later named Lillebror, was introduced afterwards.
+A smaller version followed later, which became known as Lillebror.

-The Louis Poulsen Unispot lamp is described in detail in the reference book Danish Lights – 1920 to Now.
+The Unispot series is described in detail in the reference book Danish Lights – 1920 to Now.

 Bent Gantzel-Boysen